 - Vitamin C which brightens the skin

-- Vitamin E provides antioxidants to repair sun and other damage
+- Vitamin A provides moisture to support skin repair

 Always do your own research into these products to find the best lotion to keep tattoos bright!